This is what you will need:

 - supplementing with Soy free Vitamin E daily is a great way to combat the troll feet.

 - Going for regular massages will also aid in moving the lymph

 - My massage therapist also informed me that wearing nylons helps to increase the circulation of the lymph especially when one is very stagnant.
 This also helps with diminishing stretch marks, particularly stretch marks on thighs.

 *so you can keep all the dry skin cells in one place.
 You can do it in your room of course.
-Thats what I do!!
+That’s what I do!!
 I jump out of bed have my brush on a side table and brush my body right away.
-A swiffer sweeper will handle the skin so will a vacuum.
-However if you have carpeting, it’s probably best to go into your washroom….if that has carpeting, jump into your tub or shower and brush there!!!
+A Swiffer sweeper will handle the skin so will a vacuum.
+However, if you have carpeting, it’s probably best to go into your washroom….if that has carpeting, jump into your tub or shower and do dry brushing there!!!